adwith1/telemedicine-robot/README.md

 # telemedicine-robot
-Build autonomous robots to deliver medication and supplies to patients in the ICU
+This project was designed to build an autonomous robots capable of deliveriving medication and supplies to patients in the ICU of a hospital.
+The framework the robot is developed on is ROS (Robot Operating System) and the functionaly is implemeneted in Python.
+The autonomous vehicle is designed to drive to a specified location when instructed, wait for a set time until the supplies have been removed from the crate, and then drive back to the main location to retrive more supplies.